g-mero/esday/docs/plugins/advancedParse.md

 ## Usage

+### Dependencies
+AdvancedParse requires no other plugin.

-If used together with plugin utc, the plugin utc must be activated before the plugin AdvancedParse.
+AdvancedParse can be used together with the plugin Utc.
+If used together with the plugin Utc, the plugin Utc must be activated using esday.extend(...) before the plugin AdvancedParse.

 ### Method signatures
 ```typescript